 3. FileZilla

-Released way back in 2001, FileZilla is in the market for more than 18 years (yes, you heard it right!).
-It is one of the popular and oldest FTP clients for Mac.
-My major gripe with FileZilla is an outdated user interface compared to rivals.
-Being the oldest in the market, the software boasts an active community to troubleshoot your questions and queries.
+Released way back in 2001, FileZilla has been in the market for more than 18 years (yes, you heard it right!).
+It is one of the most popular and oldest FTP clients for Mac.
+My major gripe with FileZilla is that it has an outdated user interface compared to rivals.
+The software is the oldest in the market and boasts an active community to troubleshoot your questions and queries.

-CyberDuck is one of the biggest rivals of FileZilla.
+CyberDuck is one of FileZilla’s biggest rivals.
 The former has a better interface, while FileZilla jumps ahead with an active community, dual-panel interface, and support for Windows and Linux.
 Well, my bet is on FileZilla between the two.

 Key features